 Copper Shaggy Cut and Color

-Check out this updated trendsetting textured chest-length long shag hair that looks so feminine and carefree!
+Check out this updated textured, chest-length, long shag hair that looks so feminine and carefree!
 It’s a classic and easy way to add dimension and volume to long locks with a single shade.

-A texture spray or paste on towel-dried hair works best.
-Either let the hair air dry or blast it upside down with dryer, squishing hair in your hands as you dry.
+A texture spray or paste on towel-dried hair works best when styling.
+Either let the hair air dry or blast it upside down with a dryer, squishing hair in your hands as you dry.